top of page

 To understand recoupment meaning in medical billing, think of it as the insurance company correcting a payment on its own.
 Instead of sending a letter and waiting for a refund, the payer adjusts things internally.

-Common triggers include:
+Common reasons include:

-Coordination of Benefits (COB): The payer later realizes they were secondary, not primary
+• Coordination of Benefits (COB): The payer later realizes they were secondary, not primary.

 How Does The Recoupment Process Work?